Why Do Cats Pull Out Their Fur?

 How Can I Stop My Cat From Pulling Out His Fur?

-If you have taken your cat to the vet and they don’t find any medical reason for obsessive grooming, you should try to rule out food allergies as well.
+If you have taken your cat to the vet and they don’t find any medical reason for obsessive grooming and you have had their anal glands checked (sounds strange but that was the cause for my boy), you should try to rule out food allergies as well.
 Food allergies and intolerance are related but often have different common symptoms.
 Food intolerance often causes gastrointestinal problems like diarrhea and throwing up.
 Food allergies often cause itching and skin irritation.
 It can be a slow process determining what your cat is allergic too.
 Common allergens can be specific proteins in dairy and fish or something totally different like rabbit.
 If you don’t see any other signs of food allergy or intolerance you can try the Safe Space for Cats Drops or Obsession Solution drops from Jackson Galaxy.
 They are applied on the fur.
 Nothing has to be administered or swallowed.
 Just rub the drops on your cat’s fur and you are done.
 The drops have hardly any perceptible smell to people but they work wonders on cats with any sort of anxiety.